HeWhoShallNotBeMentioned/Twitter_Interface_Project_7/readme.md

 ## Description

 _{ Twitter app that uses a real user account.
 It uses credentials supplied in the config.js file (sample attached).
 Pulls down account 5 most recents tweets, friends, and direct messages.
-The text box on the bottom submits a new text.
-The application does automatically reload after the tweet is sent.
+The text box on the bottom has been disabled.
 Many of the other details that show do not work such as the character count on the tweet message field on the bottom of the page.   }_

 ## Setup/Installation Requirements